 We have generally experienced increases in our costs of labor, materials and services consistent with overall rates of inflation.
-The impact of such increases on our net income has been generally minimized by efforts to lower costs through manufacturing efficiencies and cost reductions.
+The impact of such increases on net income attributable to HEICO has been generally minimized by efforts to lower costs through manufacturing efficiencies and cost reductions.